isabella232/dynamic-media-classic.en-1/help/training-services.md

 **Demos**

-Watch demonstrations of Scene7 features.
+Watch demonstrations of Dynamic Media Classic features.

 See [Demos](https://www.adobe.com/solutions/web-experience-management/rich-media-assets-demos.html).

 **Getting Started chapter of Help**

-The Getting Started section of the Help system presents instructions for users who are new to Scene7.
+The Getting Started section of the Help system presents instructions for users who are new to Dynamic Media Classic.
 It explains the basics of the platform, navigation, setup, asset management, and building rich media.

 See [Getting started](scene7-platform-overview.md).